k-r-j/sbre/PS-get-deep-property/README.md

 - After you complete the exercise, provide any notes on your code below such as how to run your example

 ## Candidate Notes:

+- open index.html
+- you will be able to see object structure which is hardcoded and can be change inside index.html file
+- type path in first text input and press ENTER to see result in output field